Creating a Data Source Name

 - In the Proxy Password field, type the password corresponding to the user name you specified above.

-- To verify the server using the trusted CA certificates from a specific
+- To verify the server using the certificates from a specific

-.pem file, specify the full path to the file in the Trusted Certificates field and leave the Use System Trust Store check box cleared.
+.pem file, specify the full path to the file in the Trusted Certificates field and leave the Use System Trust Store check box clear.

-- Or, to use the trusted CA certificates
+- Or, to use the certificates from the

-.pem file that is installed with the driver, leave the default value in the Trusted Certificates field, and leave the Use System Trust Store check box cleared.
+.pem file that is installed with the driver, leave the default value in the Trusted Certificates field, and leave the Use System Trust Store check box clear.

-- Or, to use the Windows Trust Store, select the Use System Trust Store check box and leave the Trusted Certificates field cleared.
+- Or, to use the certificates from the Windows trust store, select the Use System Trust Store check box and leave the Trusted Certificates field cleared.

 To save your settings and close the Simba Salesforce ODBC Driver DSN Setup dialog box, click OK.